-Content Authoring Tools One major obstacle to the widespread adoption of ITSs is the complexity of content authoring [9].
-For early ITSs, the development ratio (i.e., the number of hours required to create one hour of instructional content) was estimated to vary between 200:1 and 300:1 [1]).
+Content Authoring Tools One major obstacle to the widespread adoption of ITSs is the complexity of content authoring [8].
+For early ITSs, the development ratio (i.e., the number of hours required to create one hour of instructional content) was estimated to vary between 200:1 and 300:1 [1].
 This motivation the creation of content authoring tools (CATs) to facilitate ITS creation.
-While a comprehensive survey of CATs is beyond the scope of this paper-for this, we refer to [9]-here we highlighting prior studies that illustrate the ability of existing CATs to reduce authoring times.
-ASSISTment Builder [32] was developed to support content authoring in a math ITS and enabled a development ratio of 40:1.
+ASSISTment Builder [30] was developed to support content authoring in a math ITS and enabled a development ratio of 40:1.
 For model tracing-based ITSs, example tracing [1] has proven itself as an effective technique that depending on the domain enables development ratios between 50:1 and 100:1.
-In the context of CTSs, multiple CATs have been developed for AutoTutor [5], and while we were not able to find concrete development ratio estimates, the authoring of CTS content is still considered to be complex and labor intensive.
+In the context of CTSs, multiple CATs have been developed for AutoTutor [4], but content authoring is still considered to be complex and labor intensive.

-Alternative approaches explored the use of learner log data to enhance ITS components [3] as well as machine learning-based techniques for questions and feedback generation [20].
-Recent advances in large language models (LLMs) sparked a new wave of research that explores ways in which LLM-based technologies can benefit learners [15].
-Settings in which LLMs already have been found to be effective include question generation and quality assessment (e.g., [34,25,14]), feedback generation (e.g., [34,26,30]), answering students' questions (e.g., [21]), automated grading (e.g., [4]), and helping teachers reflect on their teaching (e.g., [23,8]).
-What sets this paper apart from the aforementioned works is that it does not focus on the generation of individual ITS components; instead, we propose a system that can automatically induce a complete ITS workflow, exhibiting the prototypical inner and outer loop structure [35], directly from a lesson text.
+Recent advances in LLMs sparked a new wave of research that explores ways in which LLM-based technologies can benefit learners [14], for example via conversational agents [19].
+Settings in which LLMs already have been found to be effective include question generation and quality assessment (e.g., [13,24,32]), feedback generation (e.g., [25,28,32]), question answering (e.g., [20]), automated grading (e.g., [3]), and helping teachers reflect on their teaching (e.g., [7,22]).
+What sets this paper apart from the aforementioned works is that it does not focus on the generation of individual ITS components; instead, we propose a system that can automatically induce a complete ITS workflow, exhibiting the prototypical inner and outer loop structure [33], directly from a lesson text.